 Licensees are not required to submit their CE records as part of their annual licence renewal.
-However, they must keep their CE records for five Licence Periods, including records for any carryover credits that were used within the past five Licence Periods.
+However, they must keep their CE records for the past five Licence Periods, including records for any carryover credits that were used within the past five Licence Periods.
 CE records include the following:

-- The Licensee's full name; - The course name and course description; - The relevant technical content category; - Proof of course date completion and course duration details; - Proof of course completion, such as certificates, attendance sheets or written correspondence from the course provider; and, - The number of eligible CE credits attained.
+- The Licensee's full name;

+- The course name and course description;

+- The relevant technical content category;

+- Proof of course completion date, such as certificates, attendance sheets or written correspondence from the course provider; and,

+- The number of eligible CE credits attained.

-6.1 CE Self-tracker
+6.1 CE self-tracker

-To support Licensees in tracking their CE, the Insurance Council has provided a CE self-tracker.
-This tracker is a resource designed for personal use to help Licensees keep track of their CE credits and will not meet record-keeping requirements.
-Licensees must still maintain their own records to satisfy record keeping requirements.
+To support Licensees in tracking their CE, the Insurance Council has provided an online CE self-tracker tool.
+This tracker is a resource designed for personal use to help Licensees keep track of their CE credits.
+Use of the CE self-tracker alone is insufficient for meeting record-keeping requirements; Licensees must still maintain their own records to satisfy record keeping.
 More information is available on the Insurance Council's website.